1000 Series: School & Community Relations

 1004.5 - Gratuities for Use of School Facilities

-No gratuities shall be paid to school personnel by organizations using school facilities.
+No gratuities will be paid to school personnel by organizations using school facilities.

 The cost of service personnel furnished by the school will be assessed to the party or parties engaging the use of the facilities.
 Such costs will be in line with the district’s normal operating costs and will be administered in keeping with the general policies governing the use of school facilities.